splitforms.com

 Yes.
 Each form in splitforms supports multiple webhook URLs.
 Add a Slack URL and a Sheets relay and a Zapier URL — they're POSTed independently, so a problem with one does not affect the others.
 Email delivery still happens in parallel.

 splitforms retries failed webhook deliveries with exponential backoff (up to four attempts).
-Email delivery happens regardless of webhook outcome, so the submission lands in your inbox and the splitforms dashboard even if every webhook fails.
+Dashboard storage happens regardless of webhook outcome, so the submission remains available even if every webhook fails.
+Starter notification email is handled separately from webhook delivery.
 You can replay failed webhooks from the dashboard once the destination is back up.

 Today, no — splitforms reaches HubSpot and Salesforce via outbound webhooks plus a small relay (or via Zapier or Make).
 One-click OAuth connectors for the major CRMs are on the roadmap; the webhook-relay route is reliable in production today and works on the free plan.